Police search for 4 suspects in Red Line robbery spree on North Side

 CHICAGO (WLS) --Chicago police say they are looking for four suspects in a series of robberies on the Red Line.

-Police urged passengers to stay alert and be aware of a group of men working as a team after three people were robbed early Friday morning on the CTA Red Line on the North Side,
+Police urged passengers to stay alert and be aware of a group of men working as a team after three people were robbed early Friday morning on the CTA Red Line on the North Side.

+The Guardian Angels were out Saturday morning to pass out flyers alerting passengers about the robberies.

-The suspects, all in their 20's, apparently are wanted in a string of robberies along the Red Line.
+The suspects, all in their 20s and are apparently wanted in a string of robberies along the Red Line.

 All three robberies happened while the train was in motion heading northbound in the 1600-block of North Clybourn Avenue.
 Police said the suspects got off the train at the Fullerton CTA station near Sheffield right near DePaul University.